gulshan-100/insitegent/README.md

 - Use OpenAI embeddings for advanced semantic matching
 - Dynamically create new categories using LLM when needed
 - Display category summary with counts in a simple web interface
+- View detailed reviews by clicking on category counts
+- Provide feedback on categorization accuracy to improve the system
 - Fallback to pattern matching if vector search fails
 - Store reviews in date-wise CSV files for historical analysis